Elizabeth Fleischman: Early years

-X-Ray pioneer
+Career

 In 1896, Fleischman read of Wilhelm Röntgen's breakthrough with x-rays in Vienna, Austria: "A new photographic discovery" which sparked her interest in radiography.
 In August 1896, she attended a public lecture by and presentation on X-ray apparatus by Albert Van der Naillen in San Francisco.
 Later that year, she enrolled in the Van der Naillen School of Engineering and took a course of study in electrical science, in part influenced by Van der Naillen's lecture and encouragement of her physician brother-in-law.

 Upon completion of the course of study, she borrowed funds from her father to purchase X-ray apparatus and a fluoroscope.
 Fleischman quickly exhibited a keen interest and became proficient with the various apparatus that were necessary to produce the X-rays.

 By 1897, one year after the discovery of X-rays by Röntgen, she had established an X-ray laboratory on Sutter Street in San Francisco.
 There she examined patients on behalf of local physicians.
 This work required expertise in both anatomy and photography in order to produce clear images.

 In 1898, American newspapers reported the results of her work bombarding commercially traded foods with x-rays in order to detect the presence or absence of "adulteration" by impurities.
 She also began to take X-ray images of animals and common objects, such as the interior of a shoe.

 In December 1898, she began to provide services as a radiographer to the United States Army, who had been sending wounded soldiers from the Spanish-American War's Pacific theater back to the United States through San Francisco.

 On August 20, 1899, she took one of her most famous radiographs, an image showing a Mauser 7 mm bullet lodged in the brain of John Gretzer Jr., in the region of the left occipital lobe.
 Private Gretzer, of the 1st Nebraska Volunteers, wounded at Mariboa, Philippines on 27 March 1899 during the Spanish–American War.
 The private later returned to duty as a mail clerk.
 Accounts of the case were reported in the 1902 edition of The International Text-Book of Surgery and in newspapers.
 Another case of a bullet lodged in a soldier's skull, X-rayed by Fleischman was also reported in newspapers in 1899.

 She received praise for her work during the Spanish-American War from the Surgeon General of the Army George Miller Sternberg.
 Several of her radiographs were also used by William C. Borden to illustrate his book on the medical use of X-rays in the Spanish-American War.